ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 ## Turning the OpenAI response into a function call

-You can switch now to the [main branch](https://github.com/ULL-prompt-engineering/cookbook-location-and-weather-per-harald/tree/main) of this repository to see the complete code.
+You can switch now to the [function-call branch](https://github.com/ULL-prompt-engineering/cookbook-location-and-weather-per-harald/tree/function-call) of this repository to see the complete code.

 Now that we have the name of the function as a string, we'll need to translate that into a function call.
 To help us with that, we'll gather